 In the lower right panel, the results for MACSJ0717.5+3745 ($z=0.545$, $f_\text{ICL}=5.7\pm1.6$) are shown.
-From our sample, this is the farthest galaxy cluster, and presents overall worse agreement with observations compared to the rest of the sample.
-As we used the $\Sigma_\star / \Sigma_\text{tot}$ relation from simulations at lower redshift, this may indicate that for higher redshift observations the relation is not valid, or at least should be recomputed.
+From our sample, this is the farthest galaxy cluster and presents overall worse agreement with observations compared to the rest of the sample.
+As we used the $\Sigma_\star / \Sigma_\text{tot}$ relation from simulations at lower redshift, this may indicate that for higher-redshift observations, the relation is not valid or should at least be recomputed.
 This is likely caused by the dynamical state of the cluster and its ICL at higher redshift, as only half the ICL is assembled by redshift $z=0.5$ \citep[][Contreras-Santos in prep.]{Contini14}.
-We give in Appendix~\ref{app:fit_parameters} an overview of the time dependence of the fit parameters.
+We give an overview of the time dependence of the fit parameters in Appendix~\ref{app:fit_parameters} .

 We show in Table~\ref{tab:m200} a summary of the recovered M$_{200}$ in this and the previous sections.
 For all HFF clusters, the recovered M$_{200}$ (and M$_{500}$) is generally unphysically large because the mass of the cluster remains unbounded.
 Regarding the mass profiles, the extrapolation shows good agreement with observations out to $\sim 1$ Mpc.
 It can be noted a general mass overestimation compared to lensing measurements of a factor $\sim 5$ at 20-30 kpc, that decreases at larger radii.
-But overall, the observations lie within the 2-$\sigma$ region of the cluster mass profile recovered from the ICL.
+But overall, the observations lie within the 2$\sigma$ region of the cluster mass profile recovered from the ICL.